-If a PS/2 mouse is used, BIOS will automatically detect and assign IRQ12.
+If a PS/2 mouse is used, it must be enabled in BIOS's Integrated Peripherals menu.
+See Section 3-7.
+BIOS will automatically detect and assign IRQ12 to the PS/2 mouse.

 Pin Definition

 1 Data

 2 Not Connected

 3 Ground

 4 +5V (fused)

 5 Clock

 6 Not Connected